srmfx/Zicroram/README.md

     $ zicroram --help
 The --help command will list and thoroughly explain each of the commands.

-## CREATING .ZICRORAM FILES:
+## CREATING .ZICRORAM FILES

-A .zicroram file can be created to make it easier adding programs and/or group of programs into ram in such a way the user doesn't have to worry about creating a shell(bash/zsh) script for it.
+A file with a .zicroram extension can be optionally created to make it easy adding programs and/or group of programs into ram in such a way the user doesn't have to worry about creating a shell(bash/zsh) script.

 To do this, simply create a file with an extension called '.zicroram', then make sure each line corresponds to a directory/path on your disk; finally, you can then add as much programs and data(ex.: pictures, songs, etc..) as you want in this single file. example: